ssb10/Logo_Extraction/README.md

 This file performs the logo extraction task.
 It accepts the input file or a url from command line.

 To the run the file:
-1. Open command prompt (The application is tested on anaconda command prompt) and cd to the Logo_Extraction directory.
+1. Open command prompt (The application is tested on anaconda command prompt) and cd to the Logo_Extraction_master directory.
 2. Run the file as follows:

 + For a input file use: